Wicked Lester: Crossroads

 During their brief existence, Wicked Lester performed in public twice.
 The first show took place at the Rivoli Theatre in South Fallsburg, New York on April 23, 1971.
 The second, in late summer 1971, was at an Atlantic City, New Jersey hotel hosting a B'nai B'rith Youth Organization event.
 Not long after that show, the band suffered a major setback when they had all of their musical gear stolen.
+On August 7, 1971 Wicked Lester recorded an acoustic demo tape of 20 songs with the line-up of Klein, Eisen and Coronel.
+The tape included songs going back to earlier bands Bullfrog Bheer and Rainbow, many that would end up on Wicked Lester's unreleased album in full band versions, and a few that with some re-working made it to future Kiss albums.

-After a chance meeting with Electric Lady Studios engineer Ron Johnsen, Wicked Lester was given the opportunity to record some demos in late 1971.
+After a chance meeting with Electric Lady Studios engineer Ron Johnsen who was introduced to the band via Eisen's friend and former bandmate Neal Teeman who worked at the same studio, Wicked Lester was given the opportunity to record some demos in November 1971.
 Johnsen, who produced the demo tape, shopped it to a few labels, with no success.
 Eventually the tape was screened by Epic Records, who purchased the masters and agreed to fund the recording of a full album.
 One of the conditions, however, was that Stephen Coronel be fired and replaced with a better guitarist.